A Visual Birth Plan

-If you're in the process of creating a birth plan, then check out this "visual" birth plan I created using Power Point and icons for a much easier to read template for you team!
+If you're in the process of creating a birth plan, then check out this "visual" birth plan I created using Power Point and icons for a much easier-to-read template for your team!

 My one-page "Birth Requests" sheet was created in Power Point on an iMac (conversion to a PC-based power point program should work but may through off formatting slightly, just fyi).
 If you're familiar with the program, it should be very easy to customize to your own.
-Although all the available icons from the two sources I used are in the extra slides on the power point file, these are the two direct links:
+Although all the available icons from the two sources I used are in the extra slides on the power point file, these are the two direct links to the original source:

 If you found this helpful, please let me know by leaving a comment below!